RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Proposed method

 \subsection{\textbf{Hierarchical Transformer}}

 The Transformer model is the state-of-the-art text encoder, which has demonstrated very competitive ability in combination with language pre-training models\cite{kenton2019bert, liu2019roberta}.
 Comparing with RNN-like models as text encoder, Transformer is more efficient to learn the long-range dependencies between words.
 Also, RNN-like models extract text information via sequentially propagation on sequence, which need serial operation of the time complexity of sequence length.
 While self-attention layers in Transformer connect all positions with constant number of sequentially executed operation.
 Therefore, Transformer encode text in parallel.
-A Transformer usually has multiple layers.
-A layer of Transformer encoder (i.e, a Transformer block) usually consists of a \textit{Multi-Head Self-Attention Mechanism}, a \textit{Residual Connections and Layer Normalization Layer}, a \textit{Feed Forward Layer}, and a \textit{Residual Connections and Normalization Layer}, which can be written as: